bashuser30/dl-distro/CONTRIBUTING.md

 may opt to skip this step, but please ensure you are 100% confident in its accuracy.

-#### Expect Script
+#### URL Generator Script

-This script has many combinations, making manual testing impractical.
-I've developed an `expect` script for `dl-distro` that checks every possible combination using the `-s, --spider` option.
-This is incredibly helpful for maintaining the project, as it enables me to routinely ensure all URLs are valid, and to identify inconsistencies, particularly during significant updates to the JSON file when a new distribution version is released.

-If you're interested in this script, please let me know.
+Recognizing the impracticality of manually testing all the combinations in `dl-distro`, I've developed a Bash script tailored to optimize the maintenance workflow.
+This is particularly crucial during major updates to the JSON file, such as when new distribution versions are released.
+The script efficiently generates URLs from the JSON endpoints and employs `wget --spider` to verify their existence.
+This method is pivotal for validating URL integrity and quickly pinpointing any discrepancies.
+If you're interested in this script feel free to reach out.

 #### RSS Feeds